-All the Crocus, featured in close up above, are the result of me hand pollinating, collecting seed and scattering it, in the absence of any bumblebees for at least another couple of weeks.
+All the Crocus, featured in close up above, are the result of my hand pollinating, collecting seed and scattering it, in the absence of any bumblebees for at least another couple of weeks.
 Fortunately I shan’t need to bother with the Crocus this year!
-Though even the honeybees don’t seem to visit all the Cyclamen coum flowers.
+Though even the honeybees don’t seem to visit any of these Cyclamen coum flowers.
 At least, not yet!

 Valentine’s day 2019 will live long in our memory.
 A day of full sunshine, and although a fairly brisk wind, the direction had swung round to a Southerly direction, apparently bringing us warmer (11 degrees C) air up from the Azores.
 The garden shone as never before at this time of the year, and we’ve never seen so many honey bees in a garden, anywhere, anytime, as there were at Gelli from 9.00am to 3 pm.
 Quite extraordinary!
 Hundreds of thousands of insect friendly flowers, for thousands of bees.

 The display was repeated the following day, and then although the sunshine was more fleeting, bees still managed to nip out fleetingly.
 Concerned that the bees might have packed away so much pollen and nectar this early in the year, and potentially be running out of space, Tony, our beekeeper, came and did a snap hive inspection, which gave me my first chance to have a peek inside the frames.
 Everything seemed fine with sufficient empty cells for more storage and egg laying, and also evidence of quite a lot of new brood.